nguy/artview/docs/source/script_tutorial.rst

         app.exec_() # lock until all windows are closed

     This script will open 1 :py:class:`~artview.components.Menu` and 2
-    :py:class:`~artview.components.RadarDisplay`, both show the same file but different fields.
-But we have actually made a mistake, because the two Displays are also with different sweeps, that is, they start with the same one but if the user changes the sweep of the first this will not change the second, and we would want it to change together.
-To get that behavior we just need to change 1 line: don't create a new Vtilt :py:class:`~artview.core.core.Variable`, use the old one
+    :py:class:`~artview.components.RadarDisplay` instance.
+Both show the same
+    file, but different fields.

+    However, we have actually made a mistake.
+Because the Displays use different sweeps (Vtilt) - that is, they start with the same tilt but the user changes the sweep of the first - this will not change the second.
+We'd like them to change together.

+    To get that behavior, we just need to change one line.
+Instead of creating a new Vtilt :py:class:`~artview.core.core.Variable`,
+    use the old one:

     .. code-block:: python
         :emphasize-lines: 32-34